sb53systems/G-Code-Flow-Temperature-Controller/README.md

 - This Script is currently only available for windows os.

-Be responsible and careful with this Script by using reasonable values ​​and monitoring the behavior of your printer.
+Be responsible and careful with this Script by using reasonable values ​​and monitoring the behavior of your printer, and Happy Smart 3D Printing...

+# About the Developer :
 By Salim BELAYEL.

-Happy Smart 3D Printing...

 Offer me a coffee if you find my work worthy.
 PayPal account : sb53systems@gmail.com